nexiath/rockpaperscissor/README.md

-# Rock-Paper-Scissors Game
+# RockPaperScissor Game

 Welcome to the Rock-Paper-Scissors game!
 This is a command-line implementation of the classic game with an additional feature to verify that the computer didn't cheat using HMAC.

 ## Features

-- Play Rock-Paper-Scissors against the computer.
+- Play RockPaperScissor against the computer.
 - Verify the computer's move using HMAC for integrity.

 ## Installation